robertjdoig/telement/Matthew_Duddington_Report.md

 Within this section I will display a selection of the most important Blueprints that I worked on and a brief summery of their function.

 ### Triggerable objects / Triggers
-The triggerable object class was one of the most interesting, functional and essential to our colaboaration with the MA students on our team, of all my blueprint work.
+The triggerable object class was one of the most interesting, functional and essential to our collaboration with the MA students on our team, of all my blueprint work.

 The base class has only one function header the 'Triggerable Event'.
-But by inheriting this function the class abstracted each triggerable object's behaviour into a single common call that could be made by any corisponding trigger. i.e. A lever trigger, does not need to know what will happen when it calls the triggerable event on its array of triggerable objects, nor does it need to even know what type of triggerable object they are.
+But by inheriting this function the class abstracted each triggerable object's behaviour into a single common call that could be made by any corresponding trigger. i.e. A lever trigger, does not need to know what will happen when it calls the triggerable event on its array of triggerable objects, nor does it need to even know what type of triggerable object they are.

-This trigger - triggerable pairing meant that the artists had a variety of objects to mix and match to form reletivly sophisticated puzzles from the kit of objects at their disposal and required less programmer assistance to make functional each new gameplay puzzle idea.
+This trigger - triggerable pairing meant that the artists had a variety of objects to mix and match to form relatively sophisticated puzzles from the kit of objects at their disposal and required less programmer assistance to make functional each new gameplay puzzle idea.

 *A range of triggerable object Blueprints available to the artists*
 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/Matthew/Triggerable%20event.PNG "Triggerable event")